 How Many Days to Spend in Carlsbad Caverns NP

-Most visitors will only need 3-4 hours for a self-guided tour through the caverns.
-Photographers and geology enthusiasts may want more time, but I would guess 5-6 hours would be more than enough time for 99% of visitors.
+Most visitors will only need 3-4 hours for a self-guided tour through the Carlsbad Caverns.
+Photographers and geology enthusiasts may want more time, but few visitors ever require more than 5-6 hours.

-Of course, if you are there in the right seasons you will also want to time your visit to coincide with the evening bat flight.
+Of course, if you are there in the right seasons you will also want to time your visit to coincide with the evening bat flight at sunset.

 All things considered, one day in Carlsbad Caverns should be budgeted and another half day is worth considering if you are thinking of visiting either the Living Desert State Park or Sitting Bull Falls Recreation Area.